thiagogre/mimicking/README.md

 ### Environment Setup

-The app is developed with Python 3.11.2 on Debian GNU/Linux 12 (Bookworm).
-If you're using a different OS, a Dockerfile is provided to help you run the app in an Debian-based container.
-Simply clone the repository and build/run the Docker image with a volume for your project.
+The app was developed using Python 3.11.2 on Debian GNU/Linux 12 (Bookworm).
+If you're using a different operating system, you might need to make some adjustments to suit your environment.

 Clone this repo and you'll can set up the app locally by following these commands: